 FIFA+ will provide highlights, press conferences and behind-the-scenes content throughout the tournament.
 However, it will not carry live match coverage in territories where exclusive broadcast rights belong to a local partner — which covers virtually every major market.

-Countries Without Confirmed FIFA World Cup 2026 Broadcasters
+Countries Where FIFA World Cup 2026 Broadcasts Were Confirmed Late

 Between them, India and China represent a combined population of approximately 2.88 billion people.
-If these markets remain unresolved by June 11, it would be an unprecedented situation in World Cup broadcasting history.
+The resolution of both markets before June 11 avoided an unprecedented blackout situation in World Cup broadcasting history.

 FAQs About FIFA World Cup 2026 Broadcasting Rights